 \section{Introduction}

 Deep generative models have shown great success in learning the distributions of the data represented in Euclidean space, e.g., images and text.
-While the focus of the previous works has been biased toward data in the Euclidean space, modeling the distribution of the data that naturally resides in the Riemannian manifold with specific geometry has been underexplored, while they are required for wide application: For example, the earth and climate science data~\citep{karpatne2018geoscience, mathieu2020rcnf} lives in the sphere, whereas the protein structures~\citep{jumper2021highly, watson2022broadly} and the robotic movements~\citep{simeonov2022neural} are best represented by the group SE(3).
-Moreover, 3D computer graphics shapes~\citep{hoppe1992surface} can be identified as a general closed manifold.
+While the focus of the previous works has been biased toward data in the Euclidean space, modeling the distribution of the data that naturally resides in manifolds with specific geometry has been underexplored, while they are required for wide application: For example, the earth and climate science data~\citep{karpatne2018geoscience, mathieu2020rcnf} lives in the sphere, whereas protein structures~\citep{jumper2021highly, watson2022broadly} and robotic movements~\citep{simeonov2022neural} are best represented by the group SE(3), and 3D computer graphics shapes~\citep{hoppe1992surface} can be identified as a general closed manifold.
 However, previous generative methods are ill-suited for modeling these data as they do not take into consideration the specific geometry describing the data space and may assign a non-zero probability to regions outside the desired space.

-Recent works~\citep{debortoli2022rsgm, huang2022rdm} extend the diffusion generative framework to the Riemannian manifolds that learn to reverse the noising process, similar to the Euclidean diffusion models.
-Although diffusion models have been shown to successfully model the distribution on simple manifolds, e.g., sphere and torus, the denoising diffusion based on the time-reversal causes difficulty in training since the score matching objective either requires an approximation of the intractable heat kernel that obstructs exact training or needs computation of the divergence which is computationally expensive and scales poorly to high dimensions.
-In addition, previous diffusion models on the manifold are geometrically not intuitive as their generative processes are derived from the time reversal of the noising process that accompanies score function in the drift which does not explicitly take into account the underlying geometry.
+Recent works~\citep{debortoli2022rsgm, huang2022rdm} extend the diffusion generative framework to the Riemannian manifolds that learn to reverse the noising process, similar to Euclidean diffusion models.
+Although diffusion models have been shown to successfully model the distribution on simple manifolds, e.g., sphere and torus, they have difficulty in training since the score matching objective either relies on an imprecise approximation of the intractable heat kernel that degrades the performance or requires the computation of the divergence which is computationally expensive and scales poorly to high dimensions.
+In addition, previous diffusion models are geometrically not intuitive as their generative processes are parameterized by the score function which does not provide explicit geometric interpretation.